 How to Make Iced Matcha Latte

-- Add in half the ice cubes to the cup.
+- Add the milk to the ice.

 Matcha is green tea that has been finely ground up into a powder.